 We take action only when we expect it to produce a reward.
 The more useful or rewarding the action, the more we’ll repeat it, until it becomes a habit that we do automatically or subconsciously.
 Thus, to form good habits, we need to make them more attractive.

-In the book / full Atomic Habits summary, we explain (i) the role of dopamine (and how it works in the habit loop and cravings), (ii) how to use temptation bundling to increase a habit’s attractiveness, and (iii) how to leverage on our community (or the people around us) to shape our habits.
+In our complete Atomic Habits summary, we explain (i) the role of dopamine (and how it works in the habit loop and cravings), (ii) how to use temptation bundling to increase a habit’s attractiveness, and (iii) how to leverage on our community (or the people around us) to shape our habits.

 In short, the key to building a good habit is to create the belief that an action is worth repeating by associating these habits with attractive rewards and positive feelings.
 On the other hand, if you want to break a bad habit, play up the negatives and bad feelings to make the habit unattractive.